Rigorous results concerning the Holstein--Hubbard model: Introduction and results

+where $q_j=b_j-b_j^*$ and $t> 0$.
+Clearly, the hopping matrix element $t_{j}({\bf q}):=-(q_j-q_{j+1}) t$ depends on phonon coordinates, $\{q_j\}_{j\in \Lambda}$. }.
+A significant feature of this model is that its hopping matrix elements are {\it real}-valued functions of the phonon coordinates which makes our analysis complicated.
+Since the elements of the hopping matrix are complex in our case, the method in \cite{Miyao2} cannot be applied directly.
+Therefore, we establish a more sophisticated analysis in this study.

-Lieb's results on the Hubbard model concern the ground state.
-On the other hand, Kubo and Kishi showed a finite tempareture version of Lieb's theorem \cite{KuboKishi}.
-Indeed they showed a uniform upper bound on the charge susceptibility of the Hubbard model at finite temperature.
-We extend their result to the Holstein-Hubbard model with repulsive electron-electron interactions.
-We remark that a difficulty similar to that in the proof of uniqueness of ground states occurs.
-Since we will not restrict ourselves to the on-site Coulomb interactions, general results can be obtained.
+Lieb's results for the Hubbard model concern the ground state.
+On the other hand, Kubo and Kishi showed a finite temperature version of Lieb's theorem \cite{KuboKishi}.
+They showed a uniform upper bound on the charg susceptibility of the Hubbard model at finite temperature, which implies the absence of charge long-range order.
+As the second achievement of this study, we extend their result to the extended Holstein--Hubbard model.